Summary of a Guided Tour Through The Bundi Palace and Chitrashala

 • Chitrasala also known as Umed Mahal.

-• Maharaja Umed Singh at the age of 42 become a saint.
+• Maharaja Umed Singh at the age of 42 became a saint.
 One can see his sleepers at Chitrasala.

 • Dhaka Malmal, Handmade paper part of Chitrasala.